Mark Elder

 Sir Mark Philip Elder CH, CBE (born 2 June 1947) is a British conductor.
-He is currently music director of the Hallé Orchestra in Manchester, England.

 Life and career

 Elder was born in Hexham, Northumberland, the son of a dentist.
-He played the bassoon when in primary school, and at Bryanston School, Dorset, where he was one of the foremost musicians (bassoon and keyboards) of his generation.
+He played the bassoon when in primary school, at Bryanston School, Dorset, and in the National Youth Orchestra, where he was one of the foremost musicians (bassoon and keyboard) of his generation.
 He attended Corpus Christi College, Cambridge as a choral scholar, where he studied music.
 He later became a protégé of Sir Edward Downes and gained experience conducting Verdi operas (as well as Prokofiev's War and Peace and Wagner's Meistersinger) in Australia, at the Sydney Opera House.